Try My Love (Jeremy Jordan album): Release and promotion

-In its November 21, 1992 issue Billboard wrote that to promote Jordan's debut, Giant Records followed a strategy similar to its previous soundtrack-driven successes.
+To promote Jordan's debut, Giant Records followed a strategy similar to its previous soundtrack-driven successes.
 The label had earlier used the New Jack City soundtrack to launch Color Me Badd and the Class Act soundtrack to boost Jade's visibility.
-This time, it relied on the popularity of the Beverly Hills, 90210 soundtrack, which featured Jordan’s song "The Right Kind of Love".
+This time, it relied on the popularity of the Beverly Hills, 90210 soundtrack, which featured Jordan's song "The Right Kind of Love".
 The single was released ahead of the album and gained attention alongside Motown artist Shanice's "Saving Forever for You", another track from the same soundtrack that reached the Top 40 on the Billboard Hot 100.
-According to the magazine, Giant planned to release Jordan’s debut album on February 1993 following the single's success.

 Following the release of Try My Love, Jordan embarked on an international promotional tour that included performances in Malaysia, where he held press conferences and appeared on local television shows.
-During his visit, he discussed his life experiences, the recording process, and the reception of his music among audiences who did not speak English as their first language.
-In August 1993, New Straits Times reported that the singer met hundreds of fans at the East End stage in Subang Parade, Malaysia, during a promotional event.
+The singer met hundreds of fans at the East End stage in Subang Parade, Malaysia, during a promotional event.
 His performance included "The Right Kind of Love" and "Wannagirl".